 Not to mention of course, the generation making policy decisions is the one that had a financially stable student life – grants encouraged them to go to university.
 Now, the ability to pay over £9,000 annually is being prioritised over ability itself.
 It’s not our grades which matter anymore – it’s our privilege.

-By encouraging such competitive values over educational ones, it’s no wonder some of us think grades matter so much that we’re willing to sacrifice our own current well being for the “ticket to a good future”.
-“It’ll determine the rest of our lives”, they say.
+By encouraging such competitive values over educational ones, it’s no wonder some of us think grades matter so much that we’re willing to sacrifice our own current well being for the “ticket to a good future”; “It’ll determine the rest of your lives”, they say.
 But will it contribute to our future happiness?
-In my humble opinion, grades don’t matter if you’re comparing it to how much happiness matters.
-And we shouldn’t disregard self love for a love of a future we don’t know for certain.
+We shouldn’t disregard self love for the love of a future we don’t know for certain.

-Surprise, surprise, our full time education takes up a large chunk of our lives as teenagers.
+Full time education takes up a large chunk of young peoples’ lives.
 So why aren’t we being listened to when 86% of us say that the education system should be reformed?
-It may not be the “real world” (which we’re told is so much more difficult of course), but it is our world.
+It may not be the “real world”, but it is the only world we’re exposed to for the first decade or so of our lives.

 Talking to my Dutch cousin at Christmas, I tried getting onto the relatable topic of stress – we’re the same age, after all, we should be going through the same thing.
 But he just couldn’t relate.
 Not having gone through an equivalent to GCSEs, and only needing a pass to guarantee him a place at any uni, he was practically pressure free.
 He agreed that the system over here is far too pressurised – and yet, the UK has never made it into the top 12 of education rankings.
-Netherlands are higher up in the tables than us in that respect, but also rank 6th in the World for happiness – we’re 19th.
-And that’s with a grading system in which grades don’t matter so much – they shouldn’t here, either.
+With a system where grades don’t matter so much, the Netherlands are higher up in the tables than us in that respect and they rank 6th in the World for happiness.